JWST observes the assembly of a massive galaxy at z~4: Results

 In Figure \ref{fig:composite_radio} we show a composite image based on the F300M continuum flux (background image, in greyscale), the \ha+\nii\ emission (overlaid in red), and the VLBI e-MERLIN/L-band image (yellow contours) from \citet{gabanyi25}.
 Based on the astrometric solutions for the VLBI data with uncertainties $<10$\,milliarcseconds, the two hotspots identified in the radio image lie on either side of the region containing the second-brightest continuum source, C2.
 The northern radio hotspot lies in between C2 and L2, while the southern radio hotspot appears to lie in between L3 and L4 (in projection).

 The radio jets, which are not seen in the VLBI data, are expected to lie along the general orientation that is defined by a line connecting the two hotspots observed.
 This is the same general orientation along which the strong emission line components (but not the continuum components) are found.
+Using high resolution radio VLBI observations, \citet{gabanyi25} show that both radio hotspots have extremely steep radio spectral indices ($-2.1 \pm 0.1$ for the northern lobe and $-1.7 \pm 0.5$ for the southern lobe), making it highly unlikely that one of these hotspots could be tracing the `core' of the radio galaxy, which typically has a flatter spectral index driven by synchrotron self-absorption of the high-energy jets.

 Alignment of radio structures with primarily the rest-frame UV continuum emission is a well-known effect in HzRGs \citep[e.g.][]{baum89,mccarthy93,best00,tremblay09}.
 However, the alignment in TGSSJ1530 is clearly restricted to the morphology of the emission line gas.
 Alignment between the radio jet axis and the emission line gas could arise from the narrow, biconical ionizing radiation that illuminates the gas on either side of the AGN obscuring torus \citep[e.g.][]{tadhunter89,mccarthy93,villar-martin03,humphrey06,miley08,wang24}.
 Another source of alignment is the interaction between the radio jets and the ISM.
 In such a scenario, any gas that is already present or driven out by the jets along the radio axis is photoionized or shock-heated \citep[e.g.][]{best00,humphrey06,nesvadba17a,nesvadba17b,saxena24,roy24,wang24}.
 A third known effect that can lead to radio-optical alignment is the jet-induced star formation.
 In that case, star formation is triggered along an expanding radio jet, giving rise to young stars and ionized gas \citep[e.g.][]{dey97,gurvits97,bicknell00,salome17,nesvadba20,walter25}.